Compliance

 Consequence of the Points Accumulated

 • When an authorized user accumulates 5 points, he/she will be notified of the points accumulated with a copy to the department chair.
-The authorized should post notice of violations in a visible location.
-Not posting notice of violation will be considered as violation.
+The authorized user should post notice of violations in a visible location.
+Not posting notice of violation will be considered a violation.

 • The authorized user will be given an opportunity to remove points by undergoing additional training.